-The Board of the Institute of Translation and Interpreting (ITI) have decided to put forward their position on the use, promotion and provision of remote interpreting.
+The Board of the Institute of Translation and Interpreting (ITI) has decided to put forward its position on the use, promotion and provision of remote interpreting.

 This is consistent with its mission to “promote the highest standards in the profession” and given the current growth in the number and type of products and services aiming to offer interpreting for situations where the participants are in different geographical locations.

 This position encompasses all forms of remote interpreting, whether or not they include video and irrespective of the technological means used to provide them.

 While telephone interpreting may have existed since shortly after it became possible to have a three-way telephone conversation, improvements in internet speeds and information technology have made it possible for interpreting to be provided wherever and whenever it is needed, irrespective of the locations of the participants.